frothers/Frothers-FC/content/posts/2025/Summer/2025-summer-game-05.md

 +++

 The Frothers were out in Petone for the first time in what feels like years.
-Up against top of the table Valley the boys were hit with some last minute pull-outs to mean it was a 11-on-11 cage match with no sides.
+Up against top of the table Valley the boys were hit with some last minute pull-outs to mean it was a 11-on-11 cage match with no subs.

 ![](/2025-11-09/james-whip.png)